emyst01/Radio/README.md

 # Radio

-A old radio project I made using pure express js.
+This is an old radio project I made using pure express js and sockets connection.